-In their forthcoming book, Making College Work, Georgetown University Professor Harry J. Holzer and Urban Institute Senior Fellow Sandy Baum explore why more low-income students don't complete college and what policy solutions we can use to turn that around.
+In their new book, Making College Work, Georgetown University Professor Harry J. Holzer and Urban Institute Senior Fellow Sandy Baum explore why more low-income students don't complete college and what policy solutions we can use to turn that around.
 In this excerpt, they discuss the social psychological strategies or "nudges" that can encourage students to persist.

 Even students who have affordable college options, and adequate academic skills and preparation, too frequently do not enroll in college.
 Many who do enroll attend institutions where they are unlikely to succeed or likely to leave school before earning a credential.